Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: DORI : Discriminative Orientation Reasoning Intelligence

 \section{\textit{DORI}: Discriminative Orientation Reasoning Intelligence}

 \nazia{ Object orientation understanding spans a wide spectrum of perceptual and cognitive demands - from static pose recognition and mental rotation to egocentric and allocentric spatial reasoning and physics-grounded semantic inference.
-Evaluating MLLMs across this full range requires a principled framework that can expose not just \emph{whether} models fail, but \emph{where} and \emph{why}: how closely do they match human-level orientation performance, do their reasoning patterns reflect those observed in human visuospatial cognition~\cite{blades1994development, vasilyeva2012development, spinelli1999hierarchical}, and what architectural or training factors drive their shortcomings?
-These questions jointly motivate DORI's task structure, data selection, and evaluation design.
+Evaluating MLLMs across this full range requires a principled framework that can expose not just \emph{whether} models fail, but \emph{where} and \emph{why}.
+For example, how closely do they match human-level orientation performance, do their reasoning patterns reflect those observed in human visuospatial cognition~\cite{blades1994development, vasilyeva2012development, spinelli1999hierarchical}, and what architectural or training factors drive their shortcomings?
+These questions jointly motivate DORI's task structure, data selection, and evaluation design which we will discuss further in the next section.